semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 2. Navigate to **Supply Chain > Dependencies**.
   ![Semgrep Supply Chain Dependencies tab](/img/SSC-DepSearch.png#md-width) _**Figure**.
 The Semgrep Supply Chain Dependencies tab._

-At this point, Semgrep displays the lockfiles it has parsed or generated and the dependencies included in each of the lockfiles.
+At this point, Semgrep displays the lockfiles or manifests that it has used to determine dependency information and the dependencies included in each of the lockfiles or manifests.

 ### View additional lockfiles